-- Convenient 2-in-1 design acts as a distance measure as well as tape measure
+- Convenient 2-in-1 design acts as a distance measure as well as a tape measure

 - Digital display is surprisingly clear; suitable for professionals or DIYers

-- Simple one-button design is perfect for first-timers
+- Simple 1-button design is perfect for first-time users

-- Magnet in hook is very weak; may not be ideal for some users
+- Magnet in hook is very weak; might not hold up for some users

 - Range: 330 feet